Slayyyter: Music style

+Slayyyter is primarily considered a pop artist.
+Various sources refer to her as a hyperpop musician, but Slayyyter herself has stated the label doesn't accurately reflect her sound and she "want[s] to be seen as a pop vocalist".
 Her music style has been likened to Britney Spears, Lindsay Lohan, and Paris Hilton, as well as sounding somewhat "like Charli XCX on whippets".
 Slayyyter cites Spears, Fergie, Timbaland, Nelly Furtado, Lady Gaga, Taylor Swift, Justin Timberlake, Madonna, Heidi Montag, Janet Jackson, and Whitney Houston as some of the artists she listened to the most growing up and who ultimately influenced her musical style.
 Slayyyter's visual style has been defined as "distinct MySpace-era".
-She frequently collaborates with British-based artist Glitchmood for single artworks.
+She frequently collaborates with British-based artist Glitchmood for visuals.
+During her Starfucker album cycle, she shifted dramatically to a more mainstream and cinematic 1980s synthwave and synthpop-driven electropop and dark industrial club sound with nu-disco influences.
+She has described her upcoming third album as a punk electronic club and house music album with some influences from her second album, but has also stated that she feels like she’s transitioning to an entirely new, more mature sound.

 Personal life

+Slayyyter lives in Los Angeles, where she has been based since 2018-2019 after previously growing up in St. Louis, Missouri, and has a strong interest in fashion design, especially celebrity fashion and glamor fashion.
+She considers herself a visual artist as well as a music artist and has been involved in modeling as a side interest.

 Slayyyter has publicly stated that she is bisexual.

-Name

 Slayyyter previously tried to keep her real name private, going by the pseudonym Catherine Slater, which has been referenced in media as her real name, in an attempt to keep fans and press away from her family.

-Controversy

-In 2019, it was revealed that Slayyyter made a series of tweets in 2012 and 2013 containing racial slurs.
+In 2019, it was revealed that Slayyyter had made a series of tweets in 2012 and 2013 containing racial slurs.
 She later apologized for the tweets, saying that "I have grown and changed so much in the past eight years and the person I am today is not who I was at age 15.
 Eight years is a lot of time to reflect, grow, mature and better yourself as a human being.
 And I know that being young or uneducated about the matter also does not excuse any of these things, but please know that people do change."
-As a result, Slayyyter committed funds resulting from her CD and vinyl sales to the Sylvia Rivera Law Project and Black Trans Travel Fund - two charities benefitting black trans youth.
+As a result, Slayyyter committed funds resulting from her CD and vinyl sales to the Sylvia Rivera Law Project and Black Trans Travel Fund—two charities benefitting black trans youth.